SoardRaspi/AKSA/README.md

 <p>This data of accidents is obtained by scraping news articles from Times of India.
 Data collection is done by scraping and the articles are then filtered using NLP.
 The first level of filtering is done on only the haedings to identify if the article does contain details of a particular accident.eg. </p>

 <p>The title: <code>Biker fakes rd accident to extort Rs.
 20000 and a gold ring.</code> talks about a false road accident.</p>
-<p>The title: <code>270 Road accidents in the past decade in Maharashtra</code> does talk about genuine accidents, but the time span under study is a decade.</p>
+<p>The title: <code>270 Road accidents in the past decade in Maharashtra.</code> does talk about genuine accidents, but the time span under study is a decade.</p>
 <p>The title: <code>Biker killed in a road accident.</code> talks about a true road accident and the time span is less than 7 days before the article was published.</p>

+<p>As shown in the above three example titles, the first two are filtered and only the article corresponding to the third title is completely scraped.
+One all the sentences are extracted from the article, the word tokens related to location are identified and then the location coordinates are obtained by using the </p>